Oyub Titiev: Arrest, detention and criminal case

 On February 1, the High Commissioner for Human Rights in Russia, Tatyana Moskalkova called for the investigation of the Titiev case to be passed on to the federal level.
 A similar opinion was expressed by the representative of the Presidential Council for Civil Society and Human Rights, Mikhail Fedotov.

-On March 6, the Staropromyslov district court extended Titiev's arrest until May 9, while rejecting the poruchitelstvo (personal vouches, Russian: поручительство) he received from presidential candidates Grigory Yavlinsky and Ksenia Sobchak.
+On March 6, the Staropromyslov district court extended Titiev's arrest until May 9, while rejecting what he received from presidential candidates Grigory Yavlinsky and Ksenia Sobchak.

 On May 4, while considering an appeal to the ruling of the Staropromyslov district court, human rights activist Svetlana Gannushkina and test pilot and Hero of Russia Sergey Nefedov also offered a poruchitelstvo for Titiev, which the court also rejected.

 A number of leading international human rights organizations, including Human Rights Watch, Amnesty International, Front Line Defenders, FIDH, the World Organization Against Torture) released a joint statement on January 11, defending Titiev and Memorial's activities in the Caucasus.
 On February 8, the European Parliament adopted a resolution on Titiev's case calling for the "immediate release of the Director of the Memorial Human Rights Centre in the Chechen Republic, Mr. Oyub Titiev".
 Memorial has included Titiev in their list of political prisoners.

 In March 2019 Titiev was sentenced to 4 years of corrective labor, in a colony of an open type, which allows for conditional release after one third of the time has been served, including time spent in arrest.
 This was interpreted by human rights activists as "actual release" by the court without admitting that the charges were fabricated, at the same time giving a clear signal to the human rights community in Russia that their work is strictly controlled and will face repressions if going against the government's interests.

 He was ordered to be released in June 2019, after having served more than a third of his sentence in jail.